-This year, the Centre for Religion in Society is delighted to present a series of film screenings throughout the year as part of a new film club for university students and staff.
-Hosted in York St John’s new Creative Centre, the film club aims to grow our community by facilitating an ongoing discussion about the representation of religion in cinema from all over the world.
-For each screening, a researcher connected with the Centre for Religion in Society will introduce a film of their choice.
-After our collective viewing, there will be ample time for discussion, both as a group and individually over drinks and refreshments
+In 2022-23, the Centre for Religion in Society presented a series of film screenings throughout the year as part of a new film club for university students and staff.
+Hosted in York St John’s new Creative Centre, the film club aimed to grow our community by facilitating an ongoing discussion about the representation of religion in cinema from all over the world.
+For each screening, a researcher connected with the Centre for Religion in Society introduced a film of their choice.
+After our collective viewing, there was lively discussion over drinks and refreshments

 30th September, 17.30